 Telling the Success and Failure Stories

-Come prepared with stories of how the digitalization of business improved a company.
+Come prepared with digital transformation examples in manufacturing, or any other industry case studies, to showcase how it improved a company.
 Don’t be afraid to tell stories of digital business transformation gone wrong either.
 Just be prepared to share the lessons learned from the failure.

 In addition to the success and failure stories we’ve already included, here are a few more hits and misses.

 P&G. Proctor & Gamble was an industry leader when they decided to undertake a complete digital transformation and become “the most digital company on the planet” in 2012.
 Such a broad goal was destined for failure.
 Their initiatives lacked purpose and pretty soon CEO Bob McDonald lacked a job.
 The lesson learned is to make sure goals have focus.

 Allstate.
 This insurance giant realized that the computers in today’s vehicles hold a wealth of data about how people drive.
 For example, how often you slam on the brakes, how fast you accelerate, and the average length of your trips are all indicators of your driving habits.
 Allstate began to offer drivers insurance based on their individual driving habits gleaned from the onboard technology and not just actuarial data.
 Like the Rocket Mortgage, this disrupted the entire automotive insurance industry.

 Amazon.
 Amazon changed shopping forever.
 This chart says it all.

 You don’t have to suggest a complete digital transformation of the company to get the ball rolling.
 Don’t be afraid to run pilot projects.
 Start small and prove that a digitalization of business in one area is effective and should be scaled.

 Grab a few of your colleagues and run an experiment.
 For example, grab an open source CRM or sign up for a free trial and replace those outdated spreadsheets with a digital solution.
 Use free survey software to collect insights on how customers are interacting with existing products.